Payment of benefits and tax credits

-If you lose your entitlement to tax credits because you do not have an account, or if you have any difficulty getting paid other benefits because you do not have an account, you should contact an experienced adviser, for example, at your nearest Citizens Advice.
+If you lose your entitlement to tax credits because you do not have an account, or if you have any difficulty getting paid other benefits because you do not have an account, you should get help from your nearest Citizens Advice.

 If you are being paid by direct payment and there is a mistake or delay because the bank, building society or post office have made an error or been inefficient, you should ask them to put it right.
 If the problem is still not resolved you should make a complaint.
-If the error or poor service is because of a problem at the Department for Work and Pensions, the local authority or HM Revenue and Customs (HMRC), complain to the office responsible for making the payment.
+If the error or poor service is because of a problem at the Department for Work and Pensions (DWP), the local authority or HM Revenue and Customs (HMRC), complain to the office responsible for making the payment.
 If the error or inefficiency means you suffer financial loss, you may be able to get compensation.

 If you are being paid by cheque, and you do not receive it, or it is lost, stolen, or destroyed, you should get in touch with the office which paid it as soon as possible.
 You should also get in touch with the police to report the loss or theft.